-Let’s break down some of the advantages of using spreadsheets to track customer and contact information.
+In this post, we’ll break down the advantages and disadvantages of using spreadsheets to track customer information, manage projects, and manipulate data.

 Advantages of Spreadsheets

 For most businesses, spreadsheet software is readily available and often free.
-Whether your company uses Microsoft Office and can easily access Excel or runs on G-Suite where Google Sheets are readily available, most people with an internet connection can access a spreadsheet.
+Whether your company uses Microsoft Excel or runs on Google Workspace’s Google Sheets, most people with an internet connection can access a spreadsheet.

 Whether you’ve used a spreadsheet to manage your personal finances, or have spent countless hours building pivot tables for previous roles, chances are you’ve had some hands-on experience using spreadsheets.
 Outside of building complicated formulas, recording information in spreadsheets is fairly intuitive and does not require intensive training to get the hang of.
 This makes spreadsheets an accessible option for teams that are scaling fast and don’t have time to train new employees to use complicated software.